Start Building Your Child’s Credit

 Limit Sharing

 Avoid giving out your child’s SSN unless it’s mandatory.
-If a school or other organizations request your child’s SSN, inquire about their data protection policies and the reason why they need the number.
-By being selective about who you provide the SSN to, you’re minimizing the number of opportunities for your child’s SSN to be compromised.
+If a school or another organization requests your child’s SSN, inquire about their data protection policies and the reason why they need the number.
+By being selective about whom you provide the SSN to, you’re minimizing the number of opportunities for your child’s SSN to be compromised.

 Monitor for Misuse

 To protect your child’s identity, monitor their school records, transcripts, and accounts for any signs of fraud or SSN misuse.
-Periodically request a credit report for your child—the three major consumer credit bureaus—Experian, Equifax, and TransUnion—are required to provide at least one free credit report annually.
-Note that children typically don’t have a credit history—if they do, it’s a sign their SSN might have been compromised.
+Periodically request a credit report for your child—the three major consumer credit bureaus (Experian, Equifax, and TransUnion) are required to provide at least one free credit report annually.
+Children typically don’t have a credit history—if they do, it’s a sign their SSN might have been compromised.
 You should also sign up for credit profile monitoring to receive alerts for any suspicious activities.
 If you notice possible signs of fraud, you can file a report to:

 How To Reduce the Risk of Identity Fraud With FreeKick